harmeetsingh11/RefactorMate/CONTRIBUTING.md

 > ```
 > Provide a clear description of the changes you made and submit your PR.

-### Alternatively, contribute using GitHub Desktop
+### Alternatively, you can also contribute using GitHub Desktop 💻

-1. **Open GitHub Desktop:**
+1. **Open GitHub Desktop 🖥️**
-   Launch GitHub Desktop and log in to your GitHub account if you haven't already.
+   🚀 Launch GitHub Desktop and log in to your GitHub account if you haven't already.

-2. **Clone the Repository:**
+2. **Clone the Repository 🔄**
-   - If you haven't cloned the RefactorMate repository yet, you can do so by clicking on the "File" menu and selecting "Clone Repository."
+   - If you haven't cloned the `RefactorMate` repository yet, follow these steps:
+     - Click on the `File`menu in GitHub Desktop.
+     - Select `Clone Repository`.
-   - Choose the RefactorMate repository from the list of repositories on GitHub and clone it to your local machine.
+     - Choose the `RefactorMate` repository from the list of repositories on GitHub and clone it to your local machine.

-3. **Switch to the Correct Branch:**
+3. **Switch to the Correct Branch 🌿**
    - Ensure you are on the branch that you want to submit a pull request for.
-   - If you need to switch branches, you can do so by clicking on the "Current Branch" dropdown menu and selecting the desired branch.
+   - To switch branches:
+     - Click on the `Current Branch` dropdown menu in GitHub Desktop.
+     - Select the desired branch.

-4. **Make Changes:**
+4. **Make Changes ✏️**
-   Make your changes to the code or files in the repository using your preferred code editor.
+   - Make your changes to the code or files in the repository using your preferred code editor.

-5. **Commit Changes:**
+6. **Commit Changes  📝**
+   - In GitHub Desktop:
-   - In GitHub Desktop, you'll see a list of the files you've changed.
+     - You'll see a list of the files you've changed.
 Check the box next to each file you want to include in the commit.
-   - Enter a summary and description for your changes in the "Summary" and "Description" fields, respectively.
-Click the "Commit to <branch-name>" button to commit your changes to the local branch.
+     - Enter a summary and description for your changes in the `Summary` and `Description` fields, respectively.
+     - Click the `Commit to <branch-name>` button to commit your changes to the local branch.

-6. **Push Changes to GitHub:**
+7. **Push Changes to GitHub ⬆️**
-   After committing your changes, click the "Push origin" button in the top right corner of GitHub Desktop to push your changes to your forked repository on GitHub.
+   - After committing your changes, click the `Push origin` button in the top right corner of GitHub Desktop to push your changes to your forked repository on GitHub.

-7. **Create a Pull Request:**
+8. **Create a Pull Request 📩**
-  - Go to the GitHub website and navigate to your fork of the RefactorMate repository.
+   - Go to the GitHub website and navigate to your fork of the `RefactorMate` repository.
-  - You should see a button to "Compare & pull request" between your fork and the original repository.
-Click on it.
+   - Click on the `Compare & pull request` button between your fork and the original repository.

-8. **Review and Submit:**
+9. **Review and Submit  ✅**
+   - On the pull request page:
+     - Review your changes.
-   - On the pull request page, review your changes and add any additional information, such as a title and description, that you want to include with your pull request.
+     - Add any additional information, such as a title and description, that you want to include with your pull request.
-   - Once you're satisfied, click the "Create pull request" button to submit your pull request.
+     - Click the `Create pull request` button to submit your pull request.

-9. **Wait for Review:**
+10. **Wait for Review  ⏳**
-    Your pull request will now be available for review by the project maintainers.
-They may provide feedback or ask for changes before merging your pull request into the main branch of the RefactorMate repository.
+   - Your pull request will now be available for review by the project maintainers.
+They may provide feedback or ask for changes before merging your pull request into the main branch of the `RefactorMate` repository.

 ## Useful Links 🔗